tomhoule/homepage/content/post/intro.md

-This required figuring things out about `choose` that belong in chapter 2, how to express sums with a variable number of terms — the `algebra.big_operators` module in mathlib —, and also how to use a recursive dependent function type to express the middle terms.
+This required figuring things out about `choose` that belong in chapter 2, how to express sums with a variable number of terms — the `algebra.big_operators` module in mathlib —, and also how to use a recursive dependently typed function to express the middle terms.

 Another example of this were problems of the form _"Find all numbers x for